Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Evaluation of the models

 We used the conservation property to reformulate the ordinary differential equation systems.
 The new systems \eqref{eq:system2-modified} and \eqref{eq:system3-modified} have the same dynamics on the hyperplane as the original models \eqref{eq:system3-original} and \eqref{eq:system2-original}.

-Changing the functions of a model might result in differential equations without any (obvious and direct) connection to the modeling object.
-Next, we try to interpret the inheritance of genes in the new model \eqref{eq:system3-modified}.
+Summarized, the new models were derived based on analytical considerations and not according to a modeling process.
+In general, changing the functions of a model might result in differential equations without any (obvious and direct) connection to the modeling object.
+Here, we try to interpret the inheritance of genes in the new model \eqref{eq:system3-modified}.

 While the system \eqref{eq:system3-original} translates all combinations of parental genes into equations, the modified system \eqref{eq:system3-modified} regards fewer combinations.
 The modified system includes only the combination of the mixed genotype $Xx$ and the combination of the two pure genotypes.
 The combination of two pure genotypes of the same type is not modeled.
 This can be interpreted as neglecting combinations that do not change the proportions of genotypes in the population.
 This affects as well the combination $q_2$ of two genotypes, since the factor $-1/2$ is the difference between the actual factor $1/2$ in system \eqref{eq:system3-original} and the factor 1 symbolizing the preservation of genotype $q_2$.